akhesaCaro/akhesaCaro.github.io/generics.md

 Now we need to store this record into a Database.
 For istance, let say that we have a `PostgreSQL` database and we are using [postgresql-simple](https://hackage.haskell.org/package/postgresql-simple-0.6.2/docs/Database-PostgreSQL-Simple.html).
 We will need a `FromRow` and `ToRow` instance for our type.

 But the `Dense` type contains 2 **essentials** information that we need to store : The _amount_ **and** the _currency_.
-We will than need 2 columns in our database :
+We are going to need 2 columns in our database :

 ```Sql
 CREATE TABLE product (